jorgerodpen/Drug-Classiffier/README.md

 - **Inpulsivity**: Score obtained in the BIS-11 test.
 - **Sensation seeking**: Score obtained in the ImpSS test.

+The target variables are 18 drugs: alcohol, amphetamines, amyl nitrite, benzodiazepine, caffeine, cannabis, chocolate, cocaine, crack, ecstasy, heroin, ketamine, legal highs, lysergic acid diethylamide, methadone, magic mushrooms, nicotine, fictitious drug Semeron, volatile substances.

+The fictitious drug Semeron was introduced to identify over-claimers.
+Each drug contains one value that represents the frequency of used of the drug:
+- **CL0**: Never used
+- **CL1**: Used over a decade ago
+- **CL2**: Used in last decade
+- **CL3**: Used in last year
+- **CL4**: Used in last month
+- **CL5**: Used in last week
+- **CL6**: Used in last day

+This sample is biased to a higher proportion of drug users and is not really representative of the general population.

-# Data cleaning
+## Data cleaning
-The original dataset contained quantified categorical variables, which difficulted its readability.
+The original dataset contained quantified categorical variables, which made difficult its readability.
 To simplify this, we cleaned the dataset to assign each numerical value to their corresponding category.
 We had the same issue with the scores of the psychological tests.
 To generate predictions after our model is trained, it is easier to input the score of the test, so we assigned each value to its corresponding test score.

+## Data preparation
+We generated dummy variables for every categorical values.